Yurirtp/hangman/README.md

 Milestone 3 task is to continuously ask the user for a letter and validate it.

-A new script called milestone_3.py was created.
-I create a while loop and set the condition to True.
-Setting this condition to True ensures that the code run continuously.
-In the body of the loop, code for guess a letter was entered and I assigned this to a variable called guess.
-I made sure that guess checked the guess is a single, and is an alphabetical character.
-I also made it that if the checks passed, it breaks out of the loop.
+A new script called milestone_3.py saved.
+I created a while loop and set the condition to True.
+Setting this condition to True ensures that the code runs continuously.
+In the body of the loop, code for the function of guessing a letter was entered, here I assigned the variable called guess.
+In this function, I made sure that guess checked function checked that the guess is a single entry, and is an alphabetical character.
+I also ensured that, if the checks passed for the first if statment, it breaks out of the loop.

 while True:
                 guess = input("Enter a single letter.")